Price: ~ $599

 Right now, it’s available in jet black, slate and carbon.

-For the rest of this review, we will be discussing the new GT2 Double model, however, you can still purchase the 2016 GT version for a lower price tag (~ $499), and without the new, upgraded features mentioned above.
+For the rest of this review, we will be discussing the new GT2 Double model, however, you can still purchase the 2016 GT version, but it doesn’t have the new, upgraded features mentioned above.
 Oh — and it’s 4 pounds lighter.